 In terms of students, some SLI educators have administered broad pre-admission test batteries before SLI training, finding predictive relationships between performance in the screening battery and later SLI outcomes (e.g. Humphrey, 1994; Bontempo and Napier, 2009).
 However, only the cumulative effect of the test batteries is discussed and not the individual assessments, meaning it is hard to be sure what to attribute predictive power to, nor were the test batteries re-administered at later points in order to understand progression in different areas.
 To our knowledge, there have only been a few studies that have investigated cognitive aptitude for SLI trainees over the course of their studies (López Gómez et al., 2007; Stone, 2017; Macnamara and Conway, 2016).
-López Gómez et al. (2007) found that perceptual-motor skills and cognitive verbal abilities played a greater role than personality in predicting sign language proficiency, suggesting greater attention should be paid to cognitive predictors of signing and interpreting outcomes.
-Specifically, they found that a nonsense-sign repetition test was a good predictor of successful Spanish Sign Language acquisition, whereas for Stone’s cohort, the MLAT number-learning test was predictive of students’ BSL exam results.
+López Gómez et al. (2007) found that a nonsense-sign repetition test was a good predictor of successful Spanish Sign Language acquisition, whereas for Stone’s cohort, the MLAT number-learning test was predictive of students’ BSL exam results.
 Both studies argued these tasks directly or indirectly relate to how the structure of signs is encoded.
 L2 sign language learners are known to struggle with phonological processing in the new visuospatial modality (e.g. Ortega and Morgan, 2015; Williams and Newman, 2016).
 This has also been shown in deaf signers who learn a sign language as an L2 or late L1 and experience a ‘processing bottleneck’ at the phonological level (Mayberry and Fischer, 1989).
 Another study that has taken a re-test approach to cognition in SLI trainees is Macnamara and Conway (2016), who administered a battery of cognitive tests targeting WM capacity and SLI performance at four points throughout an ASL-English SLI training program.
 Their main findings were that WM capacity predicted initial SLI performance and was an even stronger predictor of final SLI performance.
 Additionally, students who performed well initially maintained a high level of performance, whereas those who performed poorly initially benefited more from the SLI training, but not enough to catch up to the higher level.
 Despite these initial longitudinal investigations into student SLI cognitive aptitude, none of these studies assessed students’ baseline skills before the start of their program, meaning that performance could have been already changed by sign language teaching or other factors.

 Cognitive adaptations from L2 sign learning

 Research has shown that fluent signers outperform non-signers on several measures of visuospatial ability like mental rotation (MR) and image generation (for review, see Emmorey, 1998; 2002), suggesting skills-based enhancements from exposure to language in the visuospatial modality.
-In particular, MR has been shown numerous times to be improved as a result of sign language experience (e.g. Emmorey et al., 1998; McKee, 1987; Talbot & Haude, 1993), indicating it is an important skill required during sign language use.
+In particular, MR has been shown numerous times to be improved as a result of sign language experience (e.g. Emmorey et al., 1998; McKee, 1987; Talbot and Haude, 1993), indicating it is an important skill required for sign language use.
 As well as needing to mentally rotate to understand e.g. topographical uses of signing space, Watkins, Abdlkarim and Thompson (2018) also suggest that MR skills are crucial to BSL comprehension when perceiving signs from the side, as opposed to a face-to-face orientation.
-Side-on comprehension is needed in many real-life situations, e.g. group conversations, or in SLI scenarios such as conferences, yet is often neglected in teaching materials and methods.
+Side-on comprehension is needed in many real-life situations, e.g. group conversations, or in SLI scenarios such as conferences, yet is often neglected in teaching materials and methods, relying on incidental side-on comprehension in class, rather than specific instruction.